brandon-gong/siliconnn/README.md

   experience than practically useful.

 ## Pure assembly or not?
 As stated previously, siliconnn is implemented in as pure assembly as possible.
-We do have to end up making some calls `libc` - in particular, system calls.
+We do have to end up making some calls `libc` - in particular, system calls and
+`exp`.
 It _is_ possible to make some system calls without calling `libc`; for example, here's `munmap`:
 ```asm
 MOV	X16, #73